1. Skip to content

 3. Skip to more DW sites

-Mexico: Claudia Sheinbaum faces economic challenges
+Mexico's Claudia Sheinbaum faces economic challenges

 October 1, 2024

-As Mexico's first female president, Claudia Sheinbaum, begins her term in office on October 1, dark clouds are looming on the northern horizon of the Central American country.
+As Mexico's first female president, Claudia Sheinbaum, begins her term in office on October 1, dark clouds are looming on the northern horizon of the North American country.
 US Republican presidential hopeful Donald Trump has again plunged Mexico's economic model of low-cost production for the US market into doubt by calling on companies there to immediately relocate their operations to the United States or face higher tariffs.

 Speaking to party members at the Republican National Convention in July, he warned Chinese electric vehicle manufacturers in Mexico that their EVs would become unaffordable due to new duties of 100% he was planning to impose on their imports.